amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

 Numba optimization
 ++++++++++++++++++

 Numba is a compiler that translates subsets of Python and NumPy into machine code :cite:`lam2015numba`.
-Each low-level numerical function was tested with and without Numba decoration; in some cases speed improvements were negligible, wile in other cases they were considerable.
+Each low-level numerical function was tested with and without Numba decoration; in some cases speed improvements were negligible, while in other cases they were considerable.
 For example, the following function is roughly 10 times faster with the Numba decorator than without:

 .. code-block:: python